routerdieb/ToolbarTimer/README.md

 ### WebNavigate to detect all navigation inside the iframes

+### tabs to navigate the whole site if you are redirected in subframe

 ### My site is not working properly
 Sometimes reloading solves the issue.
 If it still doesn't work, please create a github issue with the Website url